tautme/country-levels/README.md

 The source code of this project is under MIT License.

-Natural Earth's data is in public domain.
+Natural Earth's data is in the public domain.
 You are free to use it in any way, including for personal, educational, and commercial purposes.
 [Terms of Use](https://www.naturalearthdata.com/about/terms-of-use/).

-Everything inside `export/` folder is public domain.
+Everything inside `export/` folder is in the public domain.